jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 ```

 # Additional Use Case Launcher Systems
-Most of the work is in defining the interfaces, providing the test doubles and testing the `Warrior`.
+Most of the work for this design is in defining the interfaces, providing the test doubles and testing the `Warrior`.
 Adding more Launcher Systems is trivial once the foundations have been laid.

 Since this pattern is about creating Launcher Systems, their implementations only contain print statements that describe what they would do rather than provide an actual implementation.
 In an actual application, each of these methods would have more sophisticated implementations.
 Print statements keep the example small, while still conveying different text-specified behaviors for each `LauncherSystem`.